 Our associates take two courses each term for five consecutive semesters, including one summer term.
 Completion time is typically 18 to 20 months.

 5. When will the next class begin?

-The Spring cohort begins with orientation on Friday & Saturday, January 7 & 8, 2022.
-Applications for the Spring cohort will be accepted until December 1, 2021, but students are encouraged to apply by the priority application deadline of November 1, 2021.
+The Fall cohort begins with orientation on Friday, August 6 and Saturday, August 7, 2022.
+Applications for the fall cohort will be accepted until July 22, 2022, but students are encouraged to apply by the priority application deadline of July 1, 2022.

 6. What business foundation courses do I need to be admitted to the program?

 - Principles of Accounting I